The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 Why a Social Vulnerability Index

-Since the Disaster Management Act of 2000, states and territories have developed hazard mitigation plans that show where different hazards can cause damage, and what physical assets must be protected against those shocks so that society can continue to access essential services and critical infrastructure (Federal Emergency Management Agency, 200813, 201814).
+Since the Disaster Management Act of 2000, states and territories have developed hazard mitigation plans to identify and address where hazards could damage critical infrastructure and disrupt services (Federal Emergency Management Agency, 200813, 201814).
 The physical approach to hazards, however, does not take into consideration how social variables—class, gender, race, disability status, sexual identity, etc.— shape resilience to hazard impacts (Fordham et al., 201315).
 The physical approach also does not show how some groups of people within the same locations are made more fragile because of their socio-economic conditions.
 These groups suffer more adverse disaster outcomes for various reasons, including being less likely to afford emergency expenses be or have the ability to evacuate; being more likely to have pre-existing health conditions; and being more likely to live in substandard housing that is unable to resist storms or is located in hazard-prone areas.

 Social vulnerability impacts the human ability to cope in hard times and conditions.
 Most demographic measures of vulnerability—such as age, income, education, gender, and race—are also indicators of social inequality (Kuhlicke et al., 201116, King & MacGregor, 200017; Tapsell et al., 200218; Cutter et al., 200319).
 Social vulnerability is unequal across people and places, creating differential vulnerability in a population (Wu et al., 200220).
 And most importantly, this vulnerability is highly related to location.
 Some communities as described or defined by certain social, demographic, and economic conditions tend to also display high natural hazard risk because where they live, such as in coastal plains, floodplains, and seismic zones (Chang et al., 201521).
 Therefore, to reduce the negative impacts of natural hazards on health, it is important to understand the social vulnerability of a population, in addition to its physical vulnerability (Fordham et al., 2013).